usf-cs272-fall2022/usf-cs272-fall2022.github.io/_general/using-branches.md

 The way `git` tracks history is using a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph), which is a graph with arrows but no cycles (similar to a [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory))).
 You can think of branching as a label or pointer to a specific branch (or path) in this graph.

 Still confused?
 Essentially, branching creates a new line of development that allows you to work on new features without disturbing other branches (like the `main` or other stable production branches).
-That branch can then be *merged* back into other branches when that new feature is stable.
+It is essentially a copy of your code made at a specific point in time.
+That branch (or copy) can then be *merged* back into other branches when that new feature is stable.

 There are several guides ([linked below](#how-should-you-branch)) that explain this concept further.